Alessandragon/Mparloc/README.md

 ## Config, Installing and running

-Mparloc is written in pure python3 code tested with version 3.7.3, with several external library dependency:
+Mparloc is written in pure python3 code tested with version 3.7.3 and several external library dependency installed:

     obspy, numpy, nllgrid, math, pyproj, taup, matplotlib

 Mparloc library consists of two main functions implemented in the source file `Mparloc.py` :

     grid_creatore(Name_network,Name_event) # Tool for creating grids starting from NnLinLoc grids.
-    Launcher(Name_network,Name_event) # Function that initialize and launch the Location algorithm.
+    Launcher(Name_network,Name_event) # Function that initialize and launch the location algorithm.

 `Name_network` and `Name_event` are string object that contain respectively the name of the network folder and the name of records folder.
 The network folder contains: a sub-folder `grids`, a records folder and